monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 ### SIGNING SOMEONE ELSE'S PUBLIC KEY

-This step is a little unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the web of trust through the p2p foundation - https://wiki.p2pfoundation.net/Web_of_Trust
+This step is a little unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the web of trust through the p2p foundation - [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust)
 For us, going through this step means that you have a more simple log when you verify signatures in the future.

 It is possible to add this level of trust to the signature you have imported with the `--edit-key` flag.